- Vertical frown lines, or eleven between your eyebrows.

 Botox® is applied by your physician using a small syringe with a fine needle.
 Prior to your treatment a map is made of your face to define the muscles that cause the wrinkles to be treated.
 The area is then anesthetized with ice or an anesthetic cream.
 Typically a small amount (1-2 cc™s) of Botox® is injected into the area of the wrinkle.
 Botox® works by blocking the impulses from the nerve to the facial muscles, thereby relaxing them.
 The result is the underlying facial muscles relax and the skin begins to smooth out.
 The effects are not immediate, and results will not be fully appreciated for 3 to 5 days.
 The effects of a Botox® treatment will last approximately three to six months after which the patient may choose to repeat the procedure.

 Patients generally return to their normal activities immediately after the procedure.
 There may be a tiny amount of bleeding from the injection site or redness which usually subsides quickly.
 Bruising is rare, but if it occurs will subside in a few days.
 Patients should avoid engaging in heavy physical exercise, applying cosmetics, or laying down flat for a minimum of 4 hours after the injections.
 It is also advisable to avoid rubbing or massaging the injected area for at least 24 hours.
 The full effects will not be apparent for 3 to 5 days.
-Dr. Truong and Dr. Lee like to see their patients for a two week follow up to observe results or administer touch-ups if necessary
+Dr. Truong likes to see his patients for a two week follow up to observe results or administer touch-ups if necessary